 The performance of the system with such tests may change following any detector changes or recalibration, and for SPECT after mechanical changes made to the system, and should therefore be checked after such actions have been performed.

-4.2.5 Suitability for Basal Ganglia Imaging
+4.5 Assessment Procedure: Suitability for Basal Ganglia Imaging

 To qualify the SPECT scanner for clinical practice or for a clinical trial, a phantom imaging procedure is required.
 For the specific application described in this document, the commercially-available striatal Head Phantom with removal brain shell is to be used for the tests described below.
 The phantom should be filled such that the activity concentration in the uniform area of the brain shell is approximately 5 kBq/ml (0.135 uCi/ml), similar to the expected average normal tissue concentration at the time of imaging in an average weight (70-80 kg) subject in combination with the intended I-123 ioflupane dosage of up to 185 MBq (5 mCi).